appsemble/appsemble/docs/03-guide/security.md

 ## Block roles

 By specifying the `roles` property for a block, it is possible to hide the block for users with insufficient roles.
-Users who don’t have any of the roles specified to the `roles` property of a block will not be able to view or interact with the block at all.
+Users who don’t have any of the roles specified in the `roles` property of a block will not be able to view or interact with the block at all.

-This can be especially useful for extending the functionality of a page for a specific set of users, such as a button to create a new app for the administrators of a blog.
+This can be especially useful for extending the functionality of a page for a specific set of users such as a button to create a new app for the administrators of a blog.

 ```yaml